kwilteam/kwil-db/UPGRADING.md

 In the node's `config.toml` file, the following changes have been made:

 - Added `app.rpc_timeout`, which imposes a timeout on RPC requests.
 The default is 45 seconds.
-- Added `app.db_read_timeout`, which imposes a timout on read-only DB transactions (i.e. actions/procedures with a [`view` tag](https://docs.kwil.com/docs/kuneiform/supported-features#access-tags) or an ad-hoc SELECT query).
+- Added `app.db_read_timeout`, which imposes a timout on read-only DB transactions (i.e. actions/procedures with a `view` tag or an ad-hoc SELECT query).
 The default 5 seconds.
 - Added `rpc.broadcast_tx_timout`, which imposes a timeout for awaiting transaction confirmation when using the `--sync` flag in `kwil-cli`.
 The default is 10 seconds.
 - Added `app.snapshots` to support snapshot creation.
-See the `StateSyncConfig` struct for more information.
+See the `SnapshotConfig` struct for more information.
 - Added `app.snapshot_file` to suport starting a network with a state at genesis.
 This is to support the Network Migrations feature.
+- Added `chain.statesync` to enable new nodes syncing with snapshots instead of replaying each block.
+See the `StateSyncConfig` struct for more information.

 ### CLI Changes